Analyzing Logs for Debugging & Validation

 /user/Downloads/mcp-screenshots

 We suggest setting a custom path in the dev tools panel so screenshots are sent directly to AI code editors workspace / current project.
+Then you can easily drag n’ drop screenshots into your AI chat interface.“Something doesn’t look right in the UI.
+Can you take a screenshot?” -

 Get currently selected element: Returns the currently selected element.

+When using the chrome dev tools you can use the Element Selector tool to select any component in your UI.
 After selecting an element, you’ll be be able to ask Cursor to edit or find the currently selected element in your code.
-This makes traversing through a codebase and making UI changes much easier.
+This makes traversing through a codebase and making UI changes much easier.”Can you edit the currently selected element to do x, y and z?”

 Requirements